New Blog

 O’Donnell joins a lineup rife with Maddows and Schultzes who have nothing but disdain

-That D’Donnell attempts to intimate that Beck meant to suggest the happenings in
+That O’Donnell attempts to intimate Beck meant to suggest the happenings in

-Japan literally are a part of the end of the world ontologically, that Beck thinks we are
+Japan literally are a part of the end of the world ontologically, suggesting Beck thinks we are

 This drives me headlong into the subject of this article and a question which is the goad